 Everything begins precariously enough.
 Scorned by the local Blacksmith for oversleeping, the young hero soon chases after Hyrule Castle’s captain after leaving his new sword behind.
 This leads him to the Sanctuary where he witnesses scheming antagonist Yuga turn Seres, known to be a descendant of the Seven Sages, into a painting.
 The captain has befallen the same fate, and Link finds himself taunted that he stands no chance at besting Nintendo’s new villain.

 Defeated, Link is awoken by travelling merchant Ravio, who gifts you a peculiar bracelet in return for temporarily setting up his shop in your home.
-Now recovered, you rush to see Princess Zelda who recognises you having shared the same nightmares.
+Now recovered, you rush to see Princess Zelda who recognises you have shared the same nightmares.
 Yuga attacks, turning Zelda into a painting and believing to have done the same to Link, although Ravio’s gifted bracelet means that this is only a temporary transformation.
 A skill that is fundamental to the clear quest that is now unexpectedly laid before him.

 It’s at this point that, without any hesitation, I can easily say that what follows ranks as one of the greatest quests that Nintendo have ever mustered for their stalwart hero.
 Their new gameplay ingredient, to shift Link into walls, seems simple in concept but ever so challenging a prospect to implement, especially as masterfully as they have here.
-It is, for want of a better term, a game changer, adding an entirely new perspective to the nostalgic feeling that most will feel from the series returning to its top-down roots, and a core pillar to its design rather than an underused element.
+It is, for want of a better term, a game changer, adding an entirely new perspective to the nostalgic feeling that most will feel from the series returning to its top-down roots, and a core pillar of its design rather than an underused element.

 Making the overworld so much more vibrant a place to explore, curiosity often gets the better of you as you shimmy along walls purely to see what surprises may be lying in wait around that out-of-reach corner.
 As can be expected, it is within dungeons that the mechanic’s potential is truly realised, serving up some of the most ingenious puzzle designs that we’ve had to face for some time.
 If you were worried that the difficulty had eased to broaden appeal, prepare to find yourself stumped on numerous occasion as you tackle everything that Nintendo throws at you.